-The spectacular town of Nong Khiaw in northeastern Laos is a little quieter during the wet season, but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains…
+The spectacular town of Nong Khiaw in northeastern Laos is a little quieter during the wet season, but still offers travellers a rustic village-like feel, embraced by incredibly magnificent limestone mountains…

+At the small Pak Mon bus terminal, you wait for another minibus (a private taxi) to take you on the rest of the journey to Nong Khiaw.
 The price is a set fee so the more people in the taxi, the cheaper the price.
-Drivers won’t leave unless it’s worth their while.
-Instead, they’d rather sit at the station for hours not making any money, than cut their price by even a fraction of the cost.
+Drivers will not leave unless it is worth their while.
+Instead, they would rather sit at the station for hours not making any money, than cut their price by even a few Kip (currency in Laos).

-As it’s late in the afternoon, a little hard bargaining and we manage to bargain the price down a fraction to 100,000K for two people to travel the one-hours distance to Nong Khiaw.
-Very expensive but this is the only way to get to the village.
+As it’s late in the afternoon, we manage to bargain the price down only a fraction to 100,000K for two people after a little hard bargaining, to travel the one-hour distance to Nong Khiaw.
+Very expensive but there is no alternative to get to the village.

-Think of the movie Apocalypse Now and this provides you with a better sense of the scenery in this region.
+…makes this view especially spectacular in the town of Nong Khiaw, which is split north and south by the Nam Ou River.
+Think of the movie Apocalypse Now, which provides a better sense of the scenery in this isolated region.

-The surrounding area of Nong Khiaw and around the town itself is the type of place where you can walk almost anywhere and be taken aback by gorgeous scenery – a photographer’s delight!
+Wander almost anywhere in the surrounding area of Nong Khiaw and around the town itself and it isn’t long before you’re taken aback by gorgeous scenery around every bend – sheer delight for a photographer!

-The wet season’s mornings provide much fog, which further enhanced and envelopes the mountains in a mystical veil to unfold stunning photo opportunities.
+In August 2014, the wet season’s mornings provide much heavy fog, further enhancing while curling over and enveloping the mountains in a mystical veil, to unfold striking photo opportunities.

-In addition to hill tribe trekking, you can also do cycling, walks, and kayaking around Nong Khiaw.
+If a little hill tribe trekking is not your desire, then you can indulge in cycling, long walks, and kayaking around Nong Khiaw.

 Mountain View Point

-If you’re feeling energetic, then walk out-of-town in a southerly direction and across the bridge for the 2-kilometre trek up the ‘hill’ – you don’t need a guide for this trek.
+If you’re feeling energetic, then walk out of town in a southerly direction and across the bridge for the 2-kilometre trek up the ‘hill‘.
+A guide is not needed for this trek.

-The starting point sign displays 1.5 hours up and 45 minutes down.
-The views from the top are supposed to be stunning.
+The sign for the starting point displays 1.5 hours for the ascent and 45 minutes for the descent.
+The views from the top are said to be magnificent.

-Sadly, the day before taking the trek up, slipping on a rock on the waterfall trek and hurting my shoulder and leg, adding to the already sore back, decided to forego this trek.
+Sadly, the day before taking the trek up, slipping on a rock on the waterfall trek and hurting my shoulder and leg, adding to the already sore back, decide to forego this trek.

 The torrential rain also makes the View Point track very slippery and with the last part of the climb quite tough, other muddy climbers lived to tell their tale and share their photos.

-Set high in a limestone cliff, this cave as others in Laos, sheltered villagers and Pathet Lao fighters during the Second Indochina war.
-Around 3 kilometres out-of-town, be prepared for a hot long walk, unless you hire a bicycle or motorbike.
+Set high on a limestone cliff, this cave, like others in Laos, sheltered villagers and Pathet Lao fighters during the Second Indochina War.
+Around 3 kilometres from Nong Khiaw, be prepared for a hot long walk unless you hire a bicycle or motorbike.

-There’s a sign on the road (right) that announces the cave and you have to walk down a track, cross a knee-deep (in parts) fast’ish flowing stream, walk across a paddock and up some steep concrete steps to get to the cave’s entrance.
+A sign on the road’s right announces the cave and you have to walk down a track, cross a knee-deep (in parts) fastish flowing stream, then walk across a paddock and up some steep concrete steps to get to the cave’s entrance.

-The entry fee is 5,000K but as it’s the wet season, a ticket seller is nowhere to be found.
+At the time of writing, the entry fee is 5,000K but as this is the wet season, a ticket seller is nowhere to be found.
 We do bump into a couple of locals trying out their little scam that we already read about.

 At the cave’s top of the stairs awaits a couple of young guys with a book, which has a list of names to make things appear legit.